github/developer.github.com/content/changes/2014-08-15-deployments-api-changes.md

 ## API Changes

 You can now search for deployments via query parameters to the [listing endpoint][listing-endpoint].
-You can now filter on `sha`, `ref`, `task`, and `environment`.
+You can filter on `sha`, `ref`, `task`, and `environment`.
 This makes it easier to answer questions like "when was the last time someone deployed to staging?"

 ## New Attribute

-We've added a `task` attribute to the deployments model and the default value is `deploy`.
+We've also added a `task` attribute to the deployments model.
 The `task` attribute exists to allow you to specify tasks other than just pushing code.
-Popular deployment tools like [capistrano][capistrano] and [fabric][fabric] both support named tasks to do things like run schema migrations.
+Popular deployment tools like [capistrano][capistrano] and [fabric][fabric] support named tasks to do things like run schema migrations.
 We hope this attribute will give integrators the flexibility they need to provide custom functionality.

 If you have any questions or feedback, please [get in touch][contact].